-What makes The STEM Belle boot camp special?
+What made the STEM Belle boot camp special?

-The STEM Belle boot camp is unique, because it will be one of the first events to house senior primary and junior secondary school female students from underserved communities, to promote involvement in STEM fields.
-The strategies to be implemented are approached from the bottom top and are targeted at students in primary school and junior secondary school level as beneficiaries.
+The STEM Belle boot camp was unique, because it is one of the first events to house senior primary and junior secondary school female students from underserved communities, to promote involvement in STEM fields.
+The strategies implemented were approached from the bottom top and was targeted at students in primary school and junior secondary school level as beneficiaries.

 Expected Outcome and Impact